BMW X5

-The BMW X5 is a mid-size luxury SUV produced by BMW.
+The BMW X5 is a mid-size luxury crossover SUV produced by BMW.
 The X5 made its debut in 1999 as the E53 model.
 It was BMW's first SUV.
 At launch, it featured all-wheel drive and was available with either a manual or automatic gearbox.
 The second generation was launched in 2006, and was known internally as the E70.
 The E70 featured the torque-split capable xDrive all-wheel drive system mated to an automatic gearbox.
 In 2009, the X5 M performance variant was released as a 2010 model.

 BMW marketed the X5 officially as a "Sports Activity Vehicle" (SAV), rather than an SUV, to indicate its on-road handling capability despite its large dimensions.
 The X5 signaled a shift away from the utilisation of body-on-frame construction, in favour of more modern monocoque chassis construction.
 Although the Mercedes-Benz M-Class was introduced more than a year prior to the X5, the X5 was the first to utilise a monocoque chassis.
 The M-Class used body-on-frame construction until its second generation.

 The X5 is primarily manufactured in North America, at BMW Group Plant Spartanburg.
-Assembly operations also take place in Russia by Avtotor, along with operations in India, Indonesia, Malaysia, and Thailand.
+Assembly operations also took place in Russia by Avtotor until February 2022, along with operations in India, Indonesia, Malaysia, and Thailand.
 The X5 is also modified for armoured security versions, at the BMW de México Toluca plant.

 The automaker's SAV series, which was started by the X5, has expanded with derivations of other number-series BMWs.
 This began in 2003 with the X3, and continued in 2008 with the X6 (which shares its platform with the X5).

-First generation (E53; 1999)
+First generation (E53; 1999–2006)

 The E53 X5 was manufactured between 1999 and 2006.
 It was developed shortly after BMW Group's acquisition of British off-road vehicle manufacturer Land Rover.
 BMW vehicles in turn benefitted significantly from Land Rover's technology.
 The first generation X5 shares many components with the Range Rover (L322) model (specifically the hill descent control and off-road engine management systems).
 The engine and electronic systems were shared with the BMW E39 5 Series.

 A series of petrol inline-6 and V-8 engines were offered, along with diesel engines.
 Engine displacement ranged from 3.0 to 4.8 litres.

 Production for the 2004 model year facelift began in late 2003.